SadPandaStudios/AssetBundleManager/README.md

 ### Downloading
-Just like initializing you can use either callbacks for coroutines to download bundles.
+Just like initializing you can use either callbacks or coroutines to download bundles.

 #### Callback
 ```csharp